artrugh/sitecore/CustomerDataPlatform/1_intro.md

         - things to talk to customers about.
         - channels to talk to customers in.
         - times to talk to customers.
+    - Decisioning can use sources from external services that are not neccesary related with customer (Price, Inventory, Risk).

 3. Omnichannel experiencies:
     - Integration of *physical* and *digital* channels, to offer a **unifed customer experience.**